Skip to content

 How to reach the peninsula without sitting in traffic

 DK216 traffic is the silent killer of spontaneous Hel weekends.
-On a Saturday morning in season the Wladyslawowo-Hel stretch can take 3-5 hours instead of 45 minutes.
+Traffic data shows that on a Saturday morning in season, the Wladyslawowo-Hel stretch can take 3-5 hours instead of 45 minutes.
 The fix is either Polregio line 213 (42 daily summer services, predictable 90-115 minutes from Gdynia), or a Zegluga Gdanska ferry (60-65 minutes Gdansk-Hel, seasonal April-September).

 Full transport comparison lives in ferry, train, car: how to reach Hel.
-For a car-free week structured around rail see a week on Hel without a car.
+For a car-free week planned around rail see a week on Hel without a car.

 A model last-minute weekend, step by step